 - Be free from sexual harassment

 The proposed Illinois bill is being modeled after the recently passed New York Domestic Worker Bill of Rights–the first state in the country to pass such a law.
+Hear directly from our members on why they are fighting for a state bill of rights.

 National Domestic Workers Alliance